 - Sugar

-For the marinade, you can create your own version with additions (such as chili flakes for spice, etc), but today, let’s stick with the basics.
+For the marinade, you can create your version with additions (such as chili flakes for spice, etc), but let’s stick with the basics.

 What changed from the 2011 Recipe?

-Some of you might be familiar with the original recipe that I shared in 2011.
-In the past, I used water instead of sake (Japanese rice wine).
-However, for food safety reasons, I started making my ramen eggs with sake and came to like this version a lot better.
+Some of you might be familiar with the original recipe I shared in 2011.
+In the past, I used water instead of sake.
+However, for food safety reasons, I started making my ramen eggs with sake and like this version much better.

 Why sake?
-The amino acids in the fermented rice wine actually enhance the flavors of food by adding hints of sweetness and umami, which makes the eggs taste better.
+The amino acids in the fermented rice wine enhance food flavors by adding hints of sweetness and umami, which makes the eggs taste better.
 In case you’re wondering, we would boil off the alcohol from the sake before marinating the eggs so it’s perfectly safe for kids to consume.

 - Cook soft-boiled eggs.